Last Updated on October 6, 2021 by Lori

 There were so many other hiking trails that three days just wasn’t enough!

-Have you ever been to The Summit of Whiteface Mountain?
+Have you ever been to Whiteface Mountain or hiked the Stairway Ridge Trail?

 I would love to hear about it!
 Let me know!